mdominguezd/RnSurvey_Bogota_DataAnalysis/README.md

     - Regression results

-        This folder contains the results of regressions created in the Multivariate analysis notebook or created while using the dashboard app.
-The regression results created while using the dashboard app can be deleted by `reseting the model environment`.
+        This folder contains the results of regressions created in the Multivariate analysis notebook.

 - Notebooks
     - Data distribution.ipynb